fhiso/sources-and-citations/citation-elements.md

 C, as defined in any version of Unicode Standard Annex #15 &#x5B;[UAX 15](http://unicode.org/reports/tr15/)].

-{.note} This allows applications to store *strings* internally in either Normalization Form C or Normalization Form D for ease of searching, sorting and comparison, without also retaining the original, unnormalised form.
+{.note} Normalization Form C and Normalization Form D allow easier searching, sorting and comparison of *strings* by picking a canonical representation of accented characters.
+The conversion between Normalization Forms C and D is lossless and therefore reversible, but the initial conversion to either form is not reversible.
+This allows a *conformant* application to normalise *strings* internally and not retain the unnormalised form; however, an application doing so *must* ensure the *string* is in Normalization Form C upon export, this being the more usual form for use in documents.

 *Characters* matching the `RestrictedChar` production from &#x5B;[XML](https://www.w3.org/TR/xml11/)] *should not* appear in